If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - 1 cup tortilla chips, broken (optional for keto and low carb)

-- Use Sauté on onion and garlic for 3 minutes, add carrots, celery, and zucchini and sauté for 5 minutes.
+- Set pressure cooker to the sauté function until heated (pot may say "hot).
+Add onion and garlic and saute for 3 minutes.
+Then add carrots, celery, and zucchini and sauté for 5 minutes.

-- Add all other ingredients, except corn.
-Press cancel button, and select high pressure, setting for 20 minutes.
+- Add all other ingredients to the Instant Pot, except the corn.
+Press the cancel button to turn off the sauté mode.
+Select high pressure cooking for 20 minutes.

-- Stir in corn and let warm for 10 min or so, then stir broken tortilla chips into soup.
-Before serving, add your favorite garnishes.
-Some suggestions: sliced avocado, cilantro, cheese, soup cream, salsa, and hot sauce.
+- Stir in corn and let warm for 10 minutes.
+Add broken tortilla chips, along with your favorite garnishes before serving.
+Some suggestions: sliced avocado, cilantro, cheese, sour cream, salsa, and hot sauce.

-- To make this in the slow cooker, add all ingredients (except tortilla chips) together to the slow cooker and cook on low for 7-8 house.
-For a creamy texture, add sour cream and tortilla chips the last 15 minutes of cooking.
+- To make this in the slow cooker, stir together all ingredients (except tortilla chips) in the Crock-Pot and cook on low for 7-8 house.
+Add sour cream and tortilla chips along with your favorite garnishes before serving.